Convergence of an iterative scheme for the Monge-Amp\`ere eigenvalue problem with general initial data: Introduction and statement of the main result

-In this note, we remove the restrictions (i) and (iii) in Theorem \ref{AKthm}.
-We show that the iterative scheme (\ref{IIS}) converges for all convex initial data having finite and nonzero Rayleigh quotient to a nonzero Monge-Amp\`ere eigenfunction of $\Omega$.
-Thus our result covers all possible convex functions on $\Omega$ as initial data for the scheme (\ref{IIS}).
+\begin{rem} Clearly (i) and (iii) in Theorem \ref{AKthm} imply that $R(u_0)>0$.
+Without (i) and (iii) in Theorem \ref{AKthm}, $R(u_0)$ can be $0$ and thus the scheme (\ref{IIS}) gives $u_k\equiv 0$ for all $k\geq 1$.
+For example, if $u_0$ is a nonzero affine function, then $R(u_0)=0$.
+Thus, to get the nontriviality of the limit $u_{\infty}$ of $u_k$, if it exists, we need to require that $R(u_0)$ be nonzero. \end{rem} In this note, we remove the restrictions (i) and (iii) in Theorem \ref{AKthm}.
+We show that the iterative scheme (\ref{IIS}) converges for all convex initial data having finite and nonzero Rayleigh quotient to a nonzero Monge--Amp\`ere eigenfunction of $\Omega$.
+Thus our result covers all possible convex functions on $\Omega$ as initial data for the scheme (\ref{IIS}). \begin{thm} Let $\Omega \subset \R^n$ ($n\geq 2$) be a bounded convex domain.
+Let $u_0 \in C(\Omega)$ be a nonzero convex function on $\Omega$ with $0<R(u_0)<\infty$.
+For $k \geq 0$, define the sequence $u_k \in \K$ to be the solutions of the Dirichlet problem (\ref{IIS}).
+Then $\{u_k\}$ converges uniformly on $\overline{\Omega}$ to a nonzero Monge--Amp\`ere eigenfunction $u_{\infty}$ of $\Omega$.
+Furthermore, and for all $k\geq 3$ and any fixed nonzero Monge--Amp\`ere eigenfunction $w$, we have